entron/learn_stm32_hal/README.md

-# STM32F103C8 Learning Project
+# STM32 Learning Project

-A comprehensive embedded systems learning project for the STM32F103C8 microcontroller (Blue Pill board), featuring modular component drivers and a practical demonstration application.
+A simple learning project for the STM32F103C8 microcontroller (Blue Pill board), featuring modular component drivers and a practical demonstration application.

+I followed the courses 【STM32入门教程-2023版 细致讲解 中文字幕】 https://www.bilibili.com/video/BV1th411z7sn/?share_source=copy_web but used VS Code + PlatformIO + HAL instead of the original dev environment and libs to make it more modern and easier to learn.

 ## Overview